-The demand forecasts for FE are shown in Figure 3-1.
-It is noted that the demand is forecast to increase slightly over the period from 2019 to 2028.
-These forecasts include known spot loads where a customer has made an enquiry or application but do not include potential spot loads that may arise.
-The load supplied by the substation under 50% PoE summer maximum demand conditions already exceeds the substation's N-1 capacity in summer.
-Based on the 10% PoE summer maximum demand, outage of a 66/22 kV transformer would result in involuntary load shedding of up to 8.4 MVA in 2019.
-The 50% PoE winter maximum demand is forecast to exceed the substation's N-1 capacity in 2020.
+The demand forecasts for FW are shown below in Figure 3-1: FW maximum demand forecast

+.
+It is noted that demand is forecast to decline slightly over the period from 2018 to 2027.
+These forecasts include known spot loads where a customer has made an enquiry or application but do not include potential spot loads that may arise:

-- The maximum expected demand is 38.9 MVA for summer 2019 under 10% Probability of Exceedance (PoE). - By 2028, it is forecast that demand will be approximately 46.0 MVA for the summer 10% PoE.
+- The maximum expected demand is 45.5 MVA for the summer 2018 under 10% Probability of Exceedance (PoE). - By 2027 it is forecast that demand will be approximately 39 MVA (in most cases) although slightly higher at 42 MVA for the Summer 10% PoE.